christophknabe/excrep/README.md

 - Provoke a low-level exception by making the file  `Persistence.ser`  read-only and trying to Save a client.
 - Stop the web app by typing &lt;Ctrl/C&gt; in the command window.

-How do i run and test the Swing application using plain Java?
+How do I run and test the Swing application using plain Java?

-- type   `mvn -f java-pom.xml clean test`   at the command prompt for the Swing app using Template Method Pattern.
+- type   `mvn -f pom.xml clean test`   at the command prompt for the Swing app using Template Method Pattern.
 - A GUI will appear, where you can do the same things as above.
 - You can see the stack trace of an error message by clicking on the button "Show Stack Trace".
 - Stop the application by closing all windows of it.